 The Smittybilt XRC and X2O winches are roughly in the same price range, with the XRC being slightly more expensive on average.

-The XRC winches also covered by a lifetime mechanical warranty but only with a 3 year electrical warranty.
+The XRC winches are also covered by a lifetime mechanical warranty but only with a 3-year electrical warranty.
 This is probably due to their lower waterproofing rating.